Now $430.00 for learners eligible for user choice funding.

-The Progressive Managers Program will build skills to address the leadership challenges of today and tomorrow, while providing opportunities to recognise staff’s existing skills and experience.
-Co-designed with leading government agencies, this Diploma of Government program covers topics that are relevant to the modern workplace and tailored to developing the skills of high-performing government employees.
-Learners will explore design thinking, data and decision making, and managing teams for high performance, all in the specialised context of the Australian Public Service.
+The Progressive Managers Program will build the capabilities of APS managers to address the leadership challenges of today and tomorrow, while providing opportunities to recognise their existing skills and experience.
+Co-designed with leading government agencies, this Diploma of Government program covers topics that are relevant to the modern workplace and tailored to developing high-performing government employees to the next level of potential and professionalism.
+Learners will explore managing teams for high performance and other focus areas, all in the specialised context of the Australian Public Service.

 Foundations of Government:

 - Share your experiences and knowledge on working for your organization, public administration and working in government